Listen to this article

 1. Pick the Right Projects

-Handing a task to the wrong person is like putting a square peg in a round hole — it’s a setup for frustration on both ends.
+Delegating a project to the wrong person is like putting a square peg in a round hole — it’s almost guaranteed you’ll get frustration on both sides.

 3. Provide Clear Guidance